satilpereira/next-atomic/README.md

 - **Tailwind CSS**: Utilize the power of Tailwind CSS for styling.
 - **Shadcn/ui**: Already integrated with shadcn/ui for faster and clean ui development.
 - **Dark Mode**: Toggle between light and dark mode with ease or use the systems default.
+- **Authentication**: Comes with a ready-to-use GitHub authentication provider.
+Just set your credentials and you're good to go.

 ## 🚀 Quick Start